 Why Is EMI Blocking Their Artists?

 Yesterday morning a new video from Gorillaz’ Plastic Beach album showed up on their YouTube channel.
-I liked it, as I like all their videos, so I did a natural thing: shared it on social networks.
+I liked it so I did a natural thing: shared it on social networks.

 That afternoon, I mentioned it to a friend, but she couldn’t see the video.
-In the meanwhile, video was forbidden for viewing in certain countries, Serbia included.
+It turned out that in the meanwhile video was forbidden for viewing in certain countries, Serbia included.
 There is obviously somebody with great talent for marketing there.

 photo by Mike Monteiro